matiasvinicius/Scipts/R/Getting_and_Cleaning_Data_Course_Project/codeBook.md

   - STANDING
   - LAYING

-## Estatísticas
+## Statistics
-Foram tomadas as estatísticas de média e desvio padrão para extrair os resultados.
-Os valores numéricos normalizados (ou seja, no intervalo entre -1 e 1) foram extraidos o acelerometro ou giroscópio do smartphone para os eixos do espaço tridimensional (X, Y e Z).
-Especifidades sobre os cálculos das medidas podem ser coletados do [repositório original](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+Mean and standard deviation statistics were taken to extract the results.
+The normalized numerical values (that is, in the range between -1 and 1) were extracted from the accelerometer or gyroscope of the smartphone for the axes of three-dimensional space (X, Y and Z).
+Specifics about the measurement calculations can be collected from the [original repository](https://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
-Resumidamente, os atributos seguem os padrões de nomenclatura abaixo, variando as informações contidas de acordo com o objetivo da variável:
+Briefly, the attributes follow the nomenclature patterns below, varying the information contained according to the purpose of the variable:

-- O prefixo `t` refere-se à medida de tempo (em taxa constante de 50 Hz) e o prefixo `f` à frequência (pela Fast Fourier Transform);
+- The prefix `t` refers to the measurement of time (at a constant rate of 50 Hz) and the prefix` f` to the frequency (by Fast Fourier Transform);
-- `Body` são medidas sobre o corpo e `Gravity` sobre a aceleração da gravidade;
+- `Body` are measures on the body and` Gravity` on the acceleration of gravity;
-- `Acc` faz referência à medidas do acelerômetro e `Gyro` às medidas do giroscópio;
+- `Acc` refers to the measurements of the accelerometer and` Gyro` to the measurements of the gyroscope;
-- `Jerk` são sinais de empurrão;
+- `Jerk` are signs of pushing / jerk;
-- `Mag` é a maginutde dos eixos X, Y e Z pela norma euclidiana;
+- `Mag` is the magnitude of the X, Y and Z axes according to the Euclidean norm;
-- `Mean` são médias, `MeanFreq` médias de frequência e `Std` desvios padrão;
+- `Mean` are averages,` MeanFreq` average frequencies and `Std` standard deviations;
-- Os sufixos `X`, `Y` e `Z` referêm-se ao eixo do espaço tridimensional que a variável foi coletada.
+- The suffixes `X`,` Y` and `Z` refer to the axis of the three-dimensional space in which the variable was collected.

-Os atributos são os seguintes:
+The attributes are as follows:

 - `subject`
 - `status`